-Improved Cinder Track surface and sign posting to encourage use by cyclists, pedestrians and horse riders. lr a to d On-road cycle lane for a short section of Station Road from Chichester Close to Field Close Road. lı b n Quiet route - cycling on the road to be encouraged through signage only.
-1 Improvements to connections between residential areas and the Cinder Track (incorporating desire lines) such as resurfacing, sign posting and minor public art features.
-3 F 2 Contra flow cycling on Maple Drive to be encouraged through signage improvements only.
-Activate (multipl pollutio sensor street lighting as when movement is noticed in the area e benefits - bat friendly, reduces light in and energy cost).
-Opportunity to be used ae whole Cinder Track corridor and shared s. treatme Starpati Cinder 1 lighting. to contri h spray-on solution to be applied on Track and links in combination with street Starpath treatment will accent the paths ibute to innovative wayfinding (multiple - energy free, anti-sleep and water resistant in the Manual Annal Annal Annal
+- Improved Cinder Track surface and sign posting to encourage use by cyclists, pedestrians and horse riders. - On-road cycle lane for a short section of Station Road from Chichester Close to Field Close Road. - Quiet route cycling on the road to be encouraged through signage only. - Improvements to connections between residential areas and the Cinder Track (incorporating desire lines) such as resurfacing, sign posting and minor public art features. - New zebra crossing to allow safe pedestrian and cyclist movement.